 I am shifting some of the risk from the insurance company to me.
-This risk is minimal.

 Review your insurance coverage and increase your deductibles of they are less than $1,000.

 This ensures you are paying the lowest premiums for the best coverage.

 Here is the best place to get a free quote on your insurance.

 Doing this will get you lower premiums as well.

-#11.
+#12.
 Not Having Umbrella Insurance

-As you earn more money and increase your assets, it is important to protect them should a situation occur.
+Over time, as you earn more money and increase your assets, it is important to protect them should a situation occur.